Contact Lens Care

 Children's Eye Health

 Prescriptions & Eye Tests

-Photochromic lenses: Transition Lenses
+Photochromic lenses: What are Transition Lenses?

-Photochromic lenses are an advanced lens technology, that causes your lenses to turn darker when you’re outdoors, exposed to UV light and turn lighter when you are indoors.
+Photochromic lenses are an advanced lens technology, that causes your lenses to turn darker when you’re outdoors/exposed to UV light and turn lighter when you are indoors.
 Today, you can choose from a wide range of photochromic lenses in glasses and sunglasses with different shapes and colours.
-We breakdown what photochromic lenses are and whether they are a good option for your lifestyle.
+We break down what photochromic lenses are and whether they are a good option for your lifestyle.

-What are photochromic lenses?
+What are photochromic lenses for glasses?

 How do photochromic lenses work?

 Photochromic lenses change in colour when activated by UV rays (ultraviolet radiation).
 The UV rays from the sun affect molecules in the lenses, prompting them to change colour and automatically darken as they absorb the sunlight.
 You can even expect the lenses to darken in cold weather and on cloudy days as UV light still penetrates through.

 They adapt through to different darker shades, depending on the levels of UV light.
 The darkening can take up to 30 seconds for the tint to take effect on the glasses once you’re outdoors, and it can take between two to five minutes to return to normal when going back indoors.

 Are photochromic lenses good for your eyes?